 The breeding season gets underway mid-February and for those top class middle-distance horses about to be retired to stud, this race gives them time to win one more huge pot which may not only bring the owner a lot in prize money, but could further enhance their horse’s value in the breeding sheds.

-For those trained in Europe but often running in the Dubai Carnival in February and March, there has been a penchant of late to give the horses a rest after Meydan before running in England or France, so prepping them for a tilt at this race in January first is now a viable option so long as their horse has a good dirt pedigree.
+For those trained in Europe but often running in the Dubai Carnival in February and March, there has been a penchant of late to give the horses a rest after Meydan before running in England or France, so prepping them for a tilt at this race series in January first is now a viable option so long as their horse hasthe right pedigree.

-The dirt and turf races are open only to horses aged four years old or above with colts and geldings carrying 124 pounds and the fillies and mares receiving a 3 lb. allowance.
+The dirt and turf races are open only to horses aged four years old or above with colts and geldings carrying 124 pounds and the fillies and mares receiving a 3 lb. allowance in the dirt racem though in the turf event there are some more generous allowances given.

-Only 12 horses can run with each of the 12 shareholders paying half a million dollars this time to take part, the money in effect purchases them a gate position but without a horse named at that stage.
-Those purchasing gates can also choose to enter into the Pegasus World Cup Turf.
+Only twelve horses can run with each of the 12 shareholders paying half a million dollars this time to take part, the money in effect purchases them a gate position but without a horse named at that stage.
+Those purchasing gates in the dirt race can also choose to enter into the Pegasus World Cup Turf.

 The dirt race is run over nine furlongs and so requires speed and a little stamina, seemingly ideal for those running in the previous year’s Breeders’ Cup Classic and/or being prepped for the Dubai World Cup at Meydan in late March as mentioned above while the turf is run over 1 3⁄16 miles.

-As long as the horse is 4 or older they can run, though owners will not put up a million of their own cash to run a horse who looks like it wouldn’t stay 9 furlongs in a horsebox!
-With that in mind, not too many milers are stepping up to challenge, though City Of Light could be an interesting contender, so the below races seem to be key when assessing who and what may win the next running:
+As long as the horse is 4 or older they can run, though owners will not put up a half million of their own cash to run a horse who looks like it wouldn’t stay 9 furlongs in a horsebox!
+With that in mind, not too many milers were stepping up to challenge in the first two years, though City Of Light proved in 2019 what could be done.
+The below races seem to be key when assessing who and what may win the next running:

 2019, the Pegasus World Cup Invitational’s third year in existence, brings with it a new race in the shape of the Pegasus World Cup Turf as organizers look to quickly expand and the innovation has been well received by owners.